jeanscherf/mrp/README.md

 `python parser_xml.py <PDF file> [optional: file type]`

 ## TODO
-* It parses just the table 3 from pages 3 and 4.
 * It parses just to csv.
 JSON and YAML yet to come functional.
 * Table 1 comes next
 * Skip the xml creation.
 Maybe pipe from stdout.